wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 The interior of the tower was cooler and dimmer than Ivy had expected.
 Electric lights had been strung along the staircase, but they seemed oddly subdued, as if the building itself were absorbing their illumination.
 The stairs were indeed steep, carved from the same stone as the Pike Steps outside, and they spiraled upward in a tight helix that made it impossible to see more than a few steps ahead.

 As they climbed, Ivy became increasingly aware of the mechanical sounds around them.
-Gears turning, weights descending, pendulums swinging—the tower was full of precisely timed movements that created a complex symphony of clockwork.
+Gears turning, weights descending, pendulums swinging; the tower was full of precisely timed movements that created a complex symphony of clockwork.
 But there were wrong notes in the music, moments where the rhythm faltered or a gear seemed to catch slightly before continuing.

 "How much of the mechanism is original?"
 Tamsin asked, her voice echoing strangely in the narrow stairwell.